 First some questions:

-In this video, musician Natalie Mason is going to take the children on a tour of musical instruments made from wood from around the world:
+In this video, musician Natalie Mason takes the children on a tour of musical instruments made from wood from around the world:

 Questions to ask the children after watching the video: